 Cool breezes now fill the morning air, pumpkin spice items line the shelves of every supermarket, and sweaters make their way into daily wardrobes—even if it’s not quite cold enough to fully justify wearing them mid-day.
 Whether you’re adapting to the latest fall style trends, incorporating Pantone autumn color accents into your home, or thinking about your California-inspired Halloween costume, there’s no denying fall is here.
 And that can only mean one thing: Fall foliage is about to appear.

 It’s a wondrous time of year, when the holiday stress hasn’t quite set in yet and the post-summer routine starts to feel normal, allowing peaceful bliss to take hold.
 This sensation is complemented by the child-like curiosity and playfulness provoked by the trees changing colors and releasing their leaves.
-From jumping in piles of leaves to hunting down the best gourd at the pumpkin patch, there’s a sense of freedom that sparks as soon as the foliage starts to change.
+From jumping in piles of leaves, to picnicking among the trees, to hunting down the best gourd at the pumpkin patch, there’s a sense of freedom that sparks as soon as the foliage starts to change.
 And there’s no better way to feel the fresh fall freedom than by taking a leaf-peeping road trip across California.

 But before we dive into the best places to see California’s fall scenery, do you know why the leaves transform into so many beautiful colors during this time of year?
 As it turns out, the shorter days and resulting lack of sun stop the production of chlorophyll, allowing the leaves to display their other compounds.
 Carotenoids, for example, are present in most leaves and reflect yellow and red lights from the sun, producing a brilliant orange color to the eye.
 Similarly, flavonols are always present in leaves, but their egg-yolk hue is only discernible once the chlorophyll’s green coloration begins to fade.
 The production of anthocyanin, meanwhile, is actually spurred on by the autumn weather, resulting in a variety of reds and purples that provide some of the most stunning foliage.